ibm-cloud-docs/vmware-cross-region-dr/overview.md

 The IBM …….consists of …(compelling reason to use IBM Cloud, i.e. specific IBM cloud offering) Use the following text for reference to Architecture Framework aspects and domains. -->

-Following the Architecture Framework, the `<Pattern Name>` covers design considerations and architecture decisions for the following aspects and domains:
+Following the Architecture Framework, the VMware Disaster Recovery solution using Veeam  covers design considerations and architecture decisions for the following aspects and domains:

 <!-- Note to author> <List the aspects and domains covered in this pattern; Here is an example:-->